microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-archive.md

 Archive a [channel](../resources/channel.md) in a team.
 When a channel is archived, users can't send new messages or react to existing messages in the channel, edit the channel settings, or make other changes to the channel.

-You can delete an archived channel, or add and remove members from it.
-If you archive a team, its channels are archived for you.
+You can delete an archived channel or add and remove members from it.
+If you archive a team, its channels are also archived.

-Archiving is asynchronous; a channel is archived after the asynchronous archiving operation completes successfully, which might occur after the response returns.
+Archiving is an asynchronous operation; a channel is archived after the asynchronous archiving operation completes successfully, which might occur after the response returns.

-A channel without an owner, or that belongs to a [group](../resources/group.md) that has no owner, can't be archived.
+A channel without an owner or that belongs to a [group](../resources/group.md) that has no owner, can't be archived.

-To restore a channel from its archived state, use the [unarchive](channel-unarchive.md) method.
+To restore a channel from its archived state, use the [channel: unarchive](channel-unarchive.md) method.
 A channel can’t be archived or unarchived if its team is archived.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]